 Establishes the relevant investment horizon for which the Fund assets will be managed.

-The Board of Directors is the fiduciary of the assets of the Foundation and has delegated to the Investment Committee responsibility for directing and monitoring the investment management of Fund assets.
-It is the responsibility of the Investment Committee to review investment policies annually.
+The Board of Directors is the fiduciary of the assets of the Foundation.
+The Investment Committee monitors and advises the Board on investment management of Fund assets.
+It is the responsibility of the Investment Committee to review investment policies periodically.
 See individual investment policies for further discussion of guidelines, objectives and responsibilities.

 Grantmaking Policy